 We also apply our evaluation expertise to projects in other jurisdictions.

 Learning How Comprehensive Tobacco Control Strategies Work in Practice

-An evaluation of the progress in MPOWER implementation and in achieving declines in tobacco use, and a study of different configurations of MPOWER implementation (scope, intensity, duration) are associated with successful outcomes.
+We have undertaken an n evaluation of the progress in MPOWER implementation and achievement of declines in tobacco use, and a study of different configurations of MPOWER implementation and other initiatives that are associated with successful outcomes.

 Knowledge and Evaluation Support